Search this Site:

 What information will you use to make a decision on our application?

-Our Grants Team will ask you a number of questions about your application and your organisation.
-We will discuss your application at one of our Grants Meetings, where a range of issues will be looked at, including:
+Our Grants team will ask you a number of questions about your application and your organisation.
+We will discuss your application at one of our Grants meetings, where a range of issues will be looked at, including:

 • Fit with our objectives and priorities.